btrfs/btrfs-workflow/group-development.md

 1. Write code off of your base.
 2. Merge the `ci` branch from the btrfs tree.
 3. Push to your local repo, submit a pull request against the base branch.
 3.1.
-Skip 2 and submit the pull request against the branch `ci`
+Skip 2 and submit the pull request against the branch `ci` (agains `btrfs/linux`)
 4. Submit your patches to linux-btrfs@vger.kernel.org.
 5. Await clean CI run and patch reviews.
 6. Once the CI run is clean and you have the required `Reviewed-by`'s, run `git reset --merge HEAD~1` to strip off the `ci` branch and merge your code into the base branch with a `git push`.
+7. Close the issue and remove the project card on the project page https://github.com/btrfs/linux/projects/1

 ## Who should review my patches?